sdrouard/Final-project/Final_project/README.txt

 -Create an alternative outcome variable excluding extreme values and obesity binary variable

 Step 2- Descritpive statistics
--Report covariates for the entire sample, and by obesity status -Report missingness and extreme values in outcomes of interest -Report graphs of the body measure distributions and discuss if extreme values are outliers -Analysis the determinants of outliers and missing values
+-Report covariate distribution for the entire sample, and by obesity status -Report missingness and extreme values in outcomes of interest -Report graphs of the body measure distributions and discuss if extreme values are outliers -Analysis the determinants of outliers and missing values